That-Dev-Girl-Sites/talks.jhalabi.com/accessibilityclass/slides.md

 ---

+## Links

-Screen reader users can pull up a list of links and use that for navigation.
+* Screen reader users can pull up a list of links and use that for navigation.

-The reader reads the link text, not the URL.
+* The reader reads the link text, not the URL.
 This is ineffective if all of those links go to different places.

 ---